Do you have a customer advisory board charter?

 An advisory board will fail without an executive sponsor and executive commitment.
 In this section, write the names of the executive sponsor, program manager and external consultants (if working with a company like Ignite to help manage or facilitate your board).

 One final tip – while creating the charter in a simple word file works, we work with our customers to create branded graphic design files of the charter.
 Not only is the charter critical for internal alignment and CAB member recruitment, but it also becomes a marketing and PR piece that is visually appealing and in line with your brand.
-For more CAB recruitment strategies and tips, watch our webinar on recruitment best practices.
+Watch our webinar on recruitment best practices for more CAB recruitment strategies and tips.

-Looking for templates or more information about how to design, implement or manage a customer advisory board?
-Join us at our next Customer Advisory Board Manager Training to learn all the best practices and tools to effectively create and manage an advisory board.
+Looking for templates or more information about designing, implementing, or managing a customer advisory board?
+Join us at our next Customer Advisory Board Training to learn all the best practices and tools to effectively create and manage an advisory board.

 Ignite Advisory Group is the leading global authority on Customer Advisory Boards.
 Ignite’s proven methodology for managing and evolving Customer Advisory Boards includes a 4-stage process, encompassing 48 deliverables and measured by 20 metrics to deliver a clear ROI.
 To learn more about how your company can benefit from Ignite’s CAB methodology and process, contact us today.